Best Of15 min read

 Cons:

-- Research content isn't as deep as Fidelity or Schwab
+• Research content isn't as thorough as Fidelity or Schwab

-Hot take: Webull's paper trading feature alone is worth signing up for, even if you use a different broker for live trades.
-It's that good for pressure-testing new strategies before you put real money behind them.
+Hot take: Webull's paper trading feature alone is worth signing up for, even if you end up using a different broker for live trades.
+It's genuinely that good for testing new strategies before risking real money.

 2. TD Ameritrade — Best for Power Users Who Want It All

 TD Ameritrade has been around long enough to know exactly what serious traders need.
-Their thinkorswim platform is still one of the most powerful trading environments available — full stop.
-It's now fully integrated under the Charles Schwab umbrella (Schwab acquired TD Ameritrade back in 2020), but thinkorswim remains its own distinct offering, which is good news for anyone who's already built their workflow around it.
+Their thinkorswim platform is still one of the most powerful trading environments available.
+It's now fully integrated under Charles Schwab (they acquired TD Ameritrade back in 2020), but thinkorswim operates as its own product, which is good news if you've already built your workflow around it.

 If you trade options, futures, or forex alongside equities, this is where things get really interesting.
-The platform handles multi-leg options strategies with a sophistication that most retail apps simply can't match.
-Fair warning though: the learning curve is real.
-Don't expect to master thinkorswim over a long weekend — budget more like a few weeks of regular use before it clicks.
+The platform handles multi-leg options strategies with sophistication that most retail apps simply can't match.
+Worth the upgrade?
+Absolutely — but the learning curve is steep.
+Don't expect to master thinkorswim over a weekend.
+Budget a few weeks of regular use before it all clicks.

 Key Features: